Sir Francis Bernard, 1st Baronet: Governor of Massachusetts

 Bernard's difficulties were compounded when, after the death in late 1760 of King George II, it became necessary to reissue writs of assistance to customs tax collectors.
 These writs, which were essentially open-ended search warrants, were judicially controversial and so unpopular that their issuance was later explicitly disallowed by the United States Constitution.
-Hutchinson, who approved the writs in one of his first acts as chief justice, saw his popularity fall, and Otis, who argued the writs violated the Rights of Englishmen, gained in popularity.
-He was elected to the provincial legislature in May 1761, where he was well placed to continue his attacks on Bernard's policies.
+Hutchinson, who approved the writs in one of his first acts as chief justice, saw his popularity fall, and Otis, who argued the writs violated the "rights of Englishmen", gained in popularity.
+He was elected to the colonial legislature in May 1761, where he was well placed to continue his attacks on Bernard's policies.
 In the 1761 session of the assembly Otis engineered the gift of Mount Desert Island to Bernard, a partially successful stratagem to divert Bernard's attention from ongoing customs seizures.

 O B[ernard]!
 Great thy Villainy has been!

 Schem'd to destroy our Liberty and Peace: